Amit-Choupal/PINN-Landslide-Monitor-A-Web-GIS-dashboard-bound-by-laws-of-physics-to-predict-slope-stability/README.md

 To simulate realistic environmental triggers, dynamic climate and ecological parameters were integrated from Open-Meteo:
 Rainfall Depth: Sourced from historical weather records to match heavy monsoon cloudburst stresses.
 Vegetation Cover (NDVI): Sourced to factor in how well root systems anchor the soil structure and prevent erosion.
 Because the historical Kaggle dataset only contained points where landslides did happen (positive labels), the data was naturally heavily skewed.
 To fix this, synthetic "stable slope" data (negative labels) was mathematically generated for flat, low-risk geographical areas.
 This gave the AI a perfectly balanced view of safety versus hazard.
-All of these layers were matched up and merged into a clean master dataset.csv file.
+All of these layers were matched up and merged into a Arunachal_landslide_dataset.csv file.

 Step 3: Neural Network Training (The PINN)
 Using the compiled dataset, a Physics-Informed Neural Network (PINN) was built and trained in PyTorch.
 Unlike standard networks, this model optimizes a split loss function: it learns from the historical data points, but is heavily penalized if it violates gravity rules (e.g., predicting a steep, barren cliff under heavy rain as "safe").
 The model outputs a geotechnical Factor of Safety (FOS) score.